5 clever ways to help you save money quickly

-Having a list of dates when your direct debits are due is also a good idea; that way you will know how much money is actually yours to spend and how much is part of your regular expenses.
+Having a list of dates when your direct debits (not currently available, but it’s coming soon!) are due is also a good idea; that way you will know how much money is actually yours to spend and how much is part of your regular expenses.

 3-.
 Switch to LED light bulbs

 When comparing prices between normal and LED light bulbs, the latter might not seem like the most suitable choice if you’re trying to save money.
 But, in the long run you’ll be better off.